myPOS blog Tips

 Start out by doing your market research

-Although they’re not physically that large compared to a brick-and-mortar restaurant, you shouldn’t be deceived by the amount of work you’ll have to put into your food truck business as well as the financial preparation that goes behind it.
+Although food trucks are not physically that large compared to a brick-and-mortar restaurant, you shouldn’t be deceived by the amount of work you’ll have to put into your food truck business.
+This is also valid for the financial preparation that goes behind it.

 As a starting point, you’ll need to conduct your market research and analysis starting with the perfect locations.
 Where do you plan on offering your delicious treats?
 Will you be located in one place and one place only or will you move around as demand calls for it?